 Janepher – Director of Studies Janepher has been involved with School for Life from the day the land for our first school was purchased.
 She understands first hand the opportunity and freedom that comes from a quality education – and is an integral part of the School for Life community.
 At the age of 16, Janepher was orphaned and had to move from her village where she attended a private school, to Uganda’s capital Kampala to live with her grandmother.
-Here, she attended a Government-run school with untrained teachers - she wasn’t fed all day and had no money to buy food - there was no running water, doors or even windows in her classroom.
+Here, she attended a Government-run school with untrained teachers - she wasn’t fed all day and had no money to buy food.
+There was no running water, doors or even windows in her classroom.
 Determined to change her future, Janepher began working after school and on weekends so that she could afford to put herself through a private high school.
-Later she trained as a teacher at Montessori Teacher Training Centre, , and also covered the expense of sending all her siblings to private schools.
+Later she trained as a teacher at a Montessori Teacher Training Centre, and also covered the expense of sending all her siblings to private schools.

+Image of Robert from website is good

-Robert – Head teacher Robert’s started teaching at School for Life in 2014, but his exceptional leadership skills and determination for community success saw him promoted to Head Teacher in 2015.
+Robert – Head teacher, Katuuso Primary School Robert’s started teaching at School for Life in 2014, but his exceptional leadership skills and determination for community success saw him promoted to Head Teacher of Katuuso Primary School in 2015.
 Robert was in Year 2 when his mother passed away.
 He was forced to move out of home when his father remarried, and fortunately went to live with his older brother who was studying to become a teacher.
 His brother paid for Robert’s schooling and the two worked multiple jobs between classes to pay for meals.
-Robert understands the importance of hard work, determination education.
+Robert understands the importance of hard work, determination and most importantly, a good education.

 KUMI (images of women working)